smarthomesnowy/ESPHome-BluetoothClock/README.md

 Not really much to do with Home Assistant on this project other than sending ESPHome some existing sensors and a few little automations to turn things off and on and play the TTS alerts.

 ## Construction
-So I took it apart and found the display is one board and the bluetooth radio - SD card reader - mini speakers - volume controls and battery are on another board.
+I took it apart and found the display is one board and the bluetooth radio - SD card reader - mini speakers - volume controls and battery are on another board.

-So I had the idea to remove the display board and leave the bluetooth board intact.
+I had the idea to remove the display board and leave the bluetooth board intact.
 At first I was going to buy a LED 7 segment display with blue LED's and use an ESP board to control it but after looking around I found an all in one solution that was going to cost 3 euros more than the ESP32 I was going to buy.

 The TFT display on the Lillygo board is very clear and bright and looks good even behind the opaque diffuser on the front of the display.